jeina7/react-storybook-tailwind/README.md

   plugins: [],
 };
 ```
-(+ You could use [Tailwind JIT Compiler](https://tailwindcss.com/docs/just-in-time-mode), which is new feature of tailwindcss introduced in March 2021, just by adding `mode: 'jit'` option to the config file.).
+(+ You could use [Tailwind JIT Compiler](https://tailwindcss.com/docs/just-in-time-mode), which is the new feature of tailwindcss introduced in March 2021, just by adding `mode: 'jit'` option to the config file.).